theJYC/jinyoungch0i.github.io/journey/_posts/2020-11-08-on-application.markdown

 ```javascript
 weather.innerText = `${temperature}°c / ${temperature_murica}°f in ${place}`;
 ```
-Lastly, with the JavaScript code written, the only thing that was left was to tie together this logic to the HTML backbone:
+Lastly, with the JavaScript logic written, the only thing that was left was to tie it to the HTML backbone:
 ```html
 <span id="weather"></span>
 <script src="./assets/js/weather.js" type="text/javascript" defer ></script>